-In 1992, the residents of Longfellow, Cooper, Howe and Hiawatha came together to lay the groundwork for a coordinated effort to strengthen and reinvigorate greater Longfellow, the community which incorporates the four neighborhoods.
+In 1992, the residents of Cooper, Hiawatha, Howe, and Longfellow came together to lay the groundwork for a coordinated effort to strengthen and reinvigorate greater Longfellow, the community which incorporates the four neighborhoods.

 Under the auspices of the Longfellow Community Council (LCC), the four neighborhoods submitted an application to participate in the City’s newly established Neighborhood Revitalization Program (NRP).